-Although it quotes this passage, Commerce never explains the reference to populations as the groups to which the assumptions must be maintained in order to define intuitively compelling and meaningful measures of overlap associated with particular values of d.
+Commerce never explains Cohen's reference to populations as the groups for which the assumptions must be maintained in order to define intuitively compelling and meaningful measures of overlap associated with particular values of d.
 Commerce instead attempts to sidestep the issue.

 Commerce claims that the description of the assumptions arises when "Dr. Cohen is considering the extent that two compared sets of sampled data do not overlap one another," and argues that Commerce has a different use for Cohen's d.
 This argument makes no sense.

 Commerce acknowledges that "to quantify the amount of non-overlap, one must know the areas under each bell curve, which requires the statistical criteria cited by Dr. Cohen and questioned by the CAFC."
 But Commerce then insists that "these measurements of non-overlap in statistical analysis involving sampled data do not define the real-world observed differences used by Dr. Cohen to define the small, medium and large thresholds."
+The qualification, "involving sampled data," however, is directly contradicted by Cohen's own explanation of his analysis, which specifically refers to "populations" rather than "sampled data."